Overlay Scripts #

 The typical parts are:

-4. draw draw function, called every time data/view is changed
+draw function, called every time data/view is changed- CanvasJS API call

 An overlay behavior can be defined by overriding the following core functions.